kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 Now we have our meal plan written down, the items to go into a shopping list.

-For the past year-or-so we've been successfully using a shared "Shopping" list in Apple Reminders.
-The UX is great and it all works so well when we're in the shop.[^1] [^2] We also have widgets on our phones so we can check the list with some quick gestures.
+We use a shared "Shopping" list in Apple Reminders.
+The UX is great, and it all works so well when we're actively shopping.[^1] [^2] We also have widgets on our phones so we can check the list with some quick gestures.

 The irritating part is getting the items into the shopping list.
 I never found a satisfying way to automate this part 😣[^3] (until now!) .

-At an impasse, I gave up, and have been awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this feels *wrong* every time I do it!
+At an impasse, I eventually gave up, and have been awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this feels *wrong* every time I do it!

-On a lucky chance, I came across [this page showing how to invoke AppleScript from Emacs](https://irreal.org/blog/?p=4865) (because of course that's in Emacs!).
+Recently I came across [this page showing how to invoke AppleScript from Emacs](https://irreal.org/blog/?p=4865) (because of course that's in Emacs!).

-Now, I loathe AppleScript far more than is probably healthy, but sometimes it's the right (i.e. only) tool for the job.
+Now - I loathe AppleScript far more than is probably healthy, but sometimes it's the right (i.e. only) tool for the job.

-After many iterations and some consultations with my private Emacs tutor, ChatGPT, I was able to scratch together a function that could add an item into my Shopping list:
+After many iterations and some consultations with my private Emacs tutor, ChatGPT, I scratched together a function to add an item into the Shopping list in Apple Reminders:

 > Note: if this code can be improved, let me know!
 I'm still a beginner here and guidance is greatly appreciated.